 - Review all items on the website to assure a complete understanding of the application requirements.

-- Obtain OFFICIAL transcripts from ALL educational institutions to include St. Philip's College and/or other Alamo District Colleges.
+- Obtain hard copies of official transcripts from all educational institutions attended, including St. Philip's College and/or other Alamo District Colleges.

 - Download and complete the Diagnostic Medical Sonography Application.

-- Mail the application package containing completed program application and official (in original, unopened envelopes) transcripts no later than by June 10th to:
+- Mail the application package containing the completed program application and official transcripts (in original, unopened envelopes) no later than by March 30th to: